pupil-labs/pupil-docs/src/alpha-lab/phone-neon.md

 what the wearer was looking at.

 Visualisations are great, but the real power of this tool is that it generates a CSV file containing gaze data mapped onto the screen, in 2D x, y coordinates.
-This offers many possibilities for further customization and in-depth analysis.
+This offers many possibilities for further customisation and in-depth analysis.

 <Youtube src="RKrf3YQjzao"/>